polyaxon/polyaxon/templates/experimentation/experiments.md

       memory:
         requests: 256
         limits: 1024

+run:
+  image: tensorflow/tensorflow:1.4.1-py3
 ```

 This is a lot of configuration, so let's take some time to understand what is happening here.

+First of all, notice that we are overriding the image, that's because we want to use GPUs in this experiment.

-In this environment section, we described how we want to perform our distributed run.
+In the environment section, we are describing how we want to perform our distributed run.
-In this particular case, we requested 4 workers and one parameter server.
+In this particular case, we are requesting 4 workers and one parameter server.
 By default Polyaxon always creates a master, so you must take that into consideration.

 ??? danger "Polyaxon always creates a master"